You are here

 - developing an organisational policy outlining roles and responsibilities

-- developing local protocols outlining what actions to take in the case of loss, theft or missing prescription forms/paper
+- developing local action protocols outlining what actions to take in the case of loss, theft or missing prescription forms/paper

 - controlling and recording prescription form movement, including recording serial numbers.